hilton/hilton.github.com/presentations/naming-guidelines.md

 While developers agree guidelines are important [18], they remain underused in the software industry.
 In our experience, professional software developers do not always agree on which guidelines to use, or even that they are worthwhile.
-Our industry would benefit from more rigorous answers to the following questions.
+To further good naming practices, our industry would benefit from more rigorous answers to the following questions.

 1. Which naming guidelines apply universally to all kinds of code?
 1. Which naming guidelines have the most positive impact on code readability and maintainability?